UNINETTSigma2/documentation/faq/migration2saga.md

 *  **NIRD storage is not mounted on Saga's login nodes!**
 *  **Quota/disk usage policies are not enforced yet!
 We strongly recommend to not use more than the quota of 20 GiB on $HOME or you may run into problems later on!**

+All of this will be changed shortly.

 ## Getting familiar with Saga

-Please, read the [introduction about Saga](quick/saga.md) to inform yourself about Saga's characteristics.
+Please, read the [introduction about Saga](../quick/saga.md) to inform yourself about Saga's characteristics.

 ## Account and projects